Review: Evidence of abuse ignored at Ohio State

 "This whole story is disgusting,'' Republican Gov. Mike DeWine said.
 "This whole story is a failure of people to do what's right.''

-Lawyers suing Ohio State over Strauss' sexual misconduct say they now represent over 300 accusers, including at least 26 Buckeyes football players, whose allegations span from 1979 to 1997 -- nearly his entire career at the university.
+Lawyers suing Ohio State over Strauss' sexual misconduct say they now represent more than 300 accusers, including at least 26 Buckeyes football players, whose allegations span from 1979 to 1997 -- nearly Strauss' entire career at the university.
 A law firm that separately investigated allegations for the school concluded officials learned of concerns about Strauss as early as 1979 but did little to stop him.

 The findings "show that every institution and person with a duty to protect Ohio State students from sexual abuse by Dr. Strauss completely failed them,'' said Adele Kimmel, an attorney for some of the accusers.